How to get here

-- P (language): A percent of how much of the project is done (in the current target language).
-This is shown as a percent of the word count, normally.
+- Proj (language): A percent of how much of the project is done (in the current target language).
+Normally, this is shown as a percent of the word count.
 To change to a percent of the segment count or the character count, right-click the number, and choose a unit from the menu.

 - TR: Number of segments confirmed by a translator.